 A good way to demonstrate competence for high school graduates with limited experience is to take the Travel Agent Proficiency (TAP) test.
 The test has no eligibility requirements and is administered by The Travel Institute.

 The Travel Institute also provides training and professional certification opportunities for experienced travel agents.
 Different levels of certification are offered, depending on a travel agent’s experience.
 Travel agents with limited experience can become a Certified Travel Associate (CTA) after completing a series of classes and exams.
 For those with at least 5 years of experience, the more highly advanced Certified Travel Counselor (CTC) certification can be achieved.
 Both the CTA and CTC require continuing education each year to maintain certification.

-The Cruise Lines International Association (CLIA) offers three levels of certification: Accredited (ACC), Master (MCC), and Elite Cruise Counselor (ECC).
+The Cruise Lines International Association (CLIA) offers four levels of certification: Certified (CCC), Accredited (ACC), Master (MCC), and Elite Cruise Counselor (ECC).
 Each level requires a certain amount of training and product knowledge.

 Some states require agents to have a business license to sell travel services.
 Requirements among states vary greatly.
 Contact individual state licensing agencies for more information.

 Some agencies prefer travel agents with firsthand experience visiting a country.
 These agencies especially prefer travel agents who specialize in specific destinations or particular types of travelers, such as groups with a special interest or corporate travelers.

 Adventurousness.
 Travel agencies that specialize in exotic destinations or particular types of travel, such as adventure travel or ecotourism, may prefer to hire travel agents who share these interests.

 Communication skills.
 Travel agents must listen to customers, understand their travel needs, and offer appropriate travel advice and information.